team-charls/charls/README.md

   or in multiple scans, but not use a mix of these in one file.
 * No support for oversize image dimension.
 Maximum supported image dimensions are [1, 65535] by [1, 65535].
 * No support for JPEG-LS mapping tables.
-* No support Point transform.
+* No support for point transform.
   Point transform is a lossly encoding mechanism and not used in lossless scenarios.

 #### Note about JPEG-LS part 2